dannyyua/MountainHacks2022/README.md

 </p>

 ---
-Built using Python, kivy, kivyMD and WebSocket
-Mystery Mountain is a guessing game for the mountainous adept who wish to hone their mountain skills.
+Built using Python, kivy, kivyMD and WebSocket API Mystery Mountain is a guessing game for the mountainous adept who wish to hone their mountain skills.

 Gameplay consists of being 5 rounds.
 In each round you are given a Mountain Peak and its corresponding image.
-You must then guess three very important pieces of information:
+You must then guess three <strong>very important</strong> pieces of information:

 - **A**ltitude of a given Mountain
 - **P**rominence of a Mountain